msawczyn/EFDesigner/VSMarketplace blurb.md

    - **Dropped support for Visual Studio 2017**; was getting to be too much to keep the tool viable for that Visual Studio version.
    - **[NEW]** It's now possible to have multiple diagrams for the same model, each showing a different view and synchronized as the model changes.
 Perfect for helping to understand large models.
    - **[NEW]** Added ability to specify foreign key properties  (See https://github.com/msawczyn/EFDesigner/issues/55)
+   - **[NEW]** Foreign key properties have a unique glyph so they can be easily picked out of the crowd
    - **[NEW]** Completely restructured assembly parsers; they now cleanly handle all combinations of EF6/EFCore2/EFCore3 and .NETCore2/.NETCore3/.NETFramework
    - **[NEW]** Modified assembly parsers to find declared foreign keys and add them to the model appropriately
    - **[NEW]** Added options dialog (Tools/Options/Entity Framework Visual Editor)